How to spoil a check

 Fill out the screen as follows:

-- From the Bank Account list, select the bank account from which the check was issued.
+- From the Bank Account drop-down, select the bank account from which the check was issued.

 - By default, the Spoiled Date field shows today’s date.
 Enter the date the check was damaged in this field.